RyanBaig/VSCode-GitHub-SettingsSync/README.md

 3. Extension Management: Gathers information about installed extensions and syncs the data with the GitHub repository.

+4. Keybinds Saving: Automatically saves keybinds to the GitHub repository, ensuring they are always up-to-date.
-4. Secure: Ensures the privacy of sensitive information by using private GitHub repositories and access tokens.
+5. Secure: Ensures the privacy of sensitive information by using private GitHub repositories and access tokens.

-5. User-Friendly CLI: Offers a straightforward command-line interface for easy setup and synchronization.
+6. User-Friendly CLI: Offers a straightforward command-line interface for easy setup and synchronization.

 ### How to Use: